Cabarzia: Description

 The dorsal vertebrae have long centra and widely spaced zygapophyses, giving them an hourglass shape when seen from above.
 Their neural spines are low, rectangular and blade-like.
 Cabarzia's vertebrae were relatively simple by varanopid standards, with no distinct lateral excavations or mammillary processes.
 Mesenosaurus also lacks these characteristics.
 The seemingly holocephalous (single-headed) ribs, which were already short to begin with, diminished further towards the hip.
 There were likely only two sacral vertebrae, based on the number of sacral ribs.
 All of the sacral ribs apparently flared out to the same extent as they contacted the pelvis, like Mesenosaurus, although Cabarzia additionally possessed knob-like scars on the upper surface of its sacral ribs.
 The caudal (tail) vertebrae were fairly elongated, with thick, hook-shaped caudal ribs proportionally similar to those of Apsisaurus.
 Preserved portions of the shoulder girdle indicate that Cabarzia had a thin scapula with a convex front edge.
 The pelvis included an ilium with a long and low dorsal blade and a pubis with a small tubercule.

 The forelimb is short and robust relative to the long and slender hindlimb.
 The humerus in particular is thick, with a large entepicondyle.
 Cabarzia's entepicondylar foramen was located near the elbow, a far position only otherwise seen in Mesenosaurus among basal synapsids.
 The radius was relatively short (only slightly longer than the humerus) and was straight, unlike the twisted radius of Mesenosaurus.
 Most of Cabarzia's carpals (wrist bones) were proportionally similar to those of Mesenosaurus, with a broad intermedium and fairly large proximal carpals and centrale/centralia.
 However, it also differs due to its characteristically wide ulnare and the retention of two centralia.
 A tiny pisiform bone is also preserved, much smaller than that of varanodontines.
 On the other hand, the relative metacarpal proportions of Cabarzia are close to varanodontines.

 The femur is neither particularly robust nor slender, but it does have a thin and angular internal trochanter.
 Like other varanopids (and diapsids), the tibia and fibula were each relatively long, more than 80% the length of the femur.
 The ratio of the tibia to the longest toe in the foot (the fourth toe) is 3:4, like Mesenosaurus.
 The astragalus was large and simple, and the calcaneum abutted it along a slightly concave edge surrounding a narrow hole.
 The fourth distal tarsal is large and unfused to the fifth distal tarsal.
 As in Mesenosaurus, the elongated fourth metatarsal had a proximal projection which contacted the short fifth metatarsal.
 The position of the fossil suggests Cabarzia had a fifth toe which was angled relative to the rest of the foot.
-One of the most clear differences between Cabarzia and Mesenosaurus was the fact that Mesenosaurus had long but rather straight unguals while those of Cabarzia were shorter, deeper, and sharply curved, a characteristic also known in the hands of Tambacarnifex.
+One of the most clear differences between Cabarzia and Mesenosaurus was that Mesenosaurus had long but rather straight unguals while those of Cabarzia were shorter, deeper, and sharply curved, a characteristic also known in the hands of Tambacarnifex.